williams-cs/markus-thesis/README.md

 ## License

+The source files, build files, and documentation in this repository are dual licensed under the MIT license and the LGPL 2.1+ license (version 2.1 or any future version), with the following exceptions:
+- The files in the directory [src/mllibssh_extended] is modified from the project [Mllibssh](https://gitlab.com/pinotree/mllibssh) licensed under the [LGPL 2.1+ license](https://gitlab.com/pinotree/mllibssh/-/blob/master/COPYING).
-This repository uses code modified from [Angstrom](https://github.com/inhabitedtype/angstrom/) parser-combinator library, which is licensed under the [3-clause BSD license](https://github.com/inhabitedtype/angstrom/blob/master/LICENSE).
+- The files in the directory [src/angstrom_extended] is modified from the project [Angstrom](https://github.com/inhabitedtype/angstrom/) licensed under the [3-clause BSD license](https://github.com/inhabitedtype/angstrom/blob/master/LICENSE).

+The thesis writing, including TeX and PDF files, are not licensed under the above license.

+Note that the built executable statically links [libssh](https://www.libssh.org/), which is licensed under the [LGPL 2.1 license](https://git.libssh.org/projects/libssh.git/tree/COPYING).